aerinng/collab/README.md

 4) I want to enjoy savings from purchases I make regularly without needing to go through the physical trouble of gathering people to reach the minimum purchase amount.

 ## App Features
-We will be developing an web application for iOS that contains these features.
+We will be developing an application for iOS that contains these features.
 1. Auto-Post of Requests
    - Buyers who purchase items from certain stores often can set an auto-posting of requests to sub-buyers.
 This automates the request for more sub-buyers to join their orders based on a frequency set by the main buyers.
    - Request will be sent to other buyers via notifications.